Expand All | Collapse All

 Gary G. Singer, MD

-Dr. Singer is the founding partner of Midwest Nephrology Associates and a Medical Director of two chronic dialysis clinics with Fresenius Kidney Care.
+Dr. Singer is the founding partner of Midwest Nephrology Associates and a Medical Director of outpatient and inpatient dialysis facilities with Fresenius Kidney Care.
 He is also an Assistant Professor of Clinical Medicine at Washington University School of Medicine.
 He is certified in both Internal Medicine and Nephrology.

 Previously, Dr. Singer was Associate Director of Transplant Nephrology at Barnes-Jewish Hospital and Washington University School of Medicine.
 He was an associate with Renal Consultants prior to starting his own practice.